gunthercox/ChatterBot/docs/input/index.rst

    create-an-input-adapter

-The goal of a input adapter is to get input from some source, and then to convert it into a format that ChatterBot can understand.
+The goal of an input adapter is to get input from some source, and then to convert it into a format that ChatterBot can understand.
 This format is the :ref:`Statement <conversation_statements>` object found in ChatterBot's `conversation` module.